mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

     appropriately for this use, `docker desktop <https://docs.docker.com/desktop/>`__.
     The links above contain secondary links to doownload pages and installation instruction for the package.
 #.
-For HPC systems we use a comparable software for HPC systems
+For HPC systems we use a comparable software
-    called :code:`singularity` as an example.
+    called :code:`singularity`.
 If you are reading this to adapt MsPASS to an HPC system there is probably a web page describing singularity or something similar.
 If not, there are numerous sources on the web.
 A simplistic perspective is that singularity is docker for